Images of July, 2018.

 One last thought, and it is about sunset.
 Nowadays I take sunset very seriously, serious, as in, of value, one of many things I learned from the mentor in photo #3.
 One day on our walk at, you guessed it, sunset, I asked her, how do you get so excited to walk the same street the same time with the same human.
 It’s never the same, human.
 The mentor spoke in Hunch, and glanced at me in mischief, “you’ll get it one day”.

-When the one day came the mentor had already been resigned from the role (it was too humid) but I commit to take the trouble to hit as many sunsets.
+When the one day came the mentor already resigned from the role (it was too humid) but I to this day commit hitting as many sunsets.
 I get it now, it is a show, a theater, a spectacle, and unless you are an Antarctica penguin, it is on everyday, throughout the year, never the same, and always pretty.

 Thank you for reading!!